White Sands National Park: Geology

 White Sands contains various forms of dunes.
 Dome dunes are found along the southwest margins of the field, transverse and barchan dunes in the center of the field, and parabolic dunes along the northern, southern, and northeastern margins.
 Scientists have surveyed a 9.3 mi long strip of dunes with lasers; installed shallow water wells across the dunefield; looked at the chemistry and age of the water below the dunes; measured hundreds of thousands of individual sand grains from across the dunes; and used satellites to see temperature and moisture changes throughout the year.

 Toward the western side of the dunefield, the dunes are more than 50 ft tall, and they become progressively smaller toward the eastern edge, until they come to an abrupt stop at the eastern boundary.
 Throughout the dunes, water is only a few feet (a meter) from the surface and very salty, but toward the western edge of the dunefield, the water is older and even saltier.
 The depth to groundwater also decreases from 5 ft below the surface on the eastern end to only 1–2 ft on the western end of the dunefield.
 The dunes at the western end have very little vegetation and move very quickly, while the dunes on the eastern end move very slowly and are very vegetated.
-Toward the western edge, the sand grains become larger and have all different shapes, while at the eastern edge they are all very small and round.
-The dunefield is much cooler and wetter than the surrounding hot, dry desert soils based on satellites images.
+Toward the western edge, the sand grains become larger and have all different shapes, while at the eastern edge, they are all very small and round.
+The dunefield is much cooler and wetter than the surrounding hot, desert soils based on satellite images.
 Scientists have discovered what appear to be old lakeshores beneath the dunes using laser scanning technology.
-At each of these old lakeshore terraces, the dune movement and type of dunes changes greatly.
+At each of these old lakeshore terraces, the dune movement and type of dunes change greatly.

 Ecology

 More than 600 invertebrates, 300 plants, 250 birds, 50 mammals, 30 reptiles, seven amphibians, and one fish species inhabit White Sands National Park.
-Animal species that have a white, or off-white, coloration include three mammals, three reptiles, one amphibian, and numerous insects.
+Animal species that have a white or off-white coloration include three mammals, three reptiles, one amphibian, and numerous insects.
 At least 45 species are endemic, living only in this park, with 40 of them being moth species, along with the Apache pocket mouse (Perognathus flavescens Apachii), White Sands woodrat (Neotoma micropus leucophaea), bleached earless lizard (Holbrookia maculata ruthveni), and two camel crickets.